Exhibition: Ancient and Living Maya in the 19th and 20th Centuries: Archaeological Discovery, Literary Voice, and Political Struggle

 February 27, 2013 -- May 26, 2013

-Volumes from the Rare Book Collection document the human impulse to collect and organize knowledge in a single bibliographic entity--from the Middle Ages to the recent past--on the occasion of the three hundredth anniversary of the birth of Denis Diderot, editor and principal author of the great eighteenth-century knowledge project, the Encyclopédie.
+Volumes from the Rare Book Collection document the human impulse to collect and organize knowledge in a single bibliographic entity--from the Middle Ages to the recent past--on the occasion of the three hundredth anniversary of the birth of Denis Diderot, editor and principal visionary of the great eighteenth-century knowledge project, the Encyclopédie.

 Lecture: From Alexandria to Google: The Mythic Quest for Universal Libraries